By Bobby Kittleberger, a long-time guitar player, writer, and the founder of Guitar Chalk.

 So if you’re a guitar teacher, teach the full spectrum of the instrument and the entire learning process.
 Take your students through topical memorization, creative constructs and then show them how to apply all of those things to actually make music.

 If you’re learning yourself, know the learning process and what you need to do to engage in it fully.
 Look for more in-depth resources and material or consider paying for your educational material in the form of books or instructional DVDs.

 However you do it, make sure you drag yourself through the whole nine yards.
 Learn how to be creative and how to apply your knowledge.
 That’ll make three or four chords and a couple of scales go a long way.

-Bobby Kittleberger is the founder and editor of Guitar Chalk.
+Bobby is a long-time guitar player, writer, and the founder of Guitar Chalk.